Approximate Counting for Complex-Weighted Boolean Constraint Satisfaction Problems: Background, New Challenges, and Achievement

-There still remains a nagging question on the approximation complexity of a ``weighted'' version of Boolean \#CSPs: what happens if we expand the scope of Boolean \#CSPs from unweighted ones to complex-weighted ones?
+There still remains a nagging question on the approximation complexity of a ``weighted'' version of Boolean \#CSPs: what happens if we expand the scope of Boolean \#CSPs from unweighted problems to real/complex-weighted ones?
 Unfortunately, there have been few results showing the hardness of approximately solving \#CSPs with real/complex-valued constraints, except for, \eg \cite{GJ07}.
-Unlike unweighted constraints, when we deal with complex-valued constraints, a significant complication occurs as a result of massive cancellations of weights in the process of summing all weights given by constraints.
-This situation demands a quite different approach toward the complex-weighted \#CSPs.
+Unlike Boolean constraints, when we deal with complex-valued constraints, a significant complication occurs as a result of massive cancellations of weights in the process of summing all weights produced by given constraints.
+This situation demands a distinctive approach toward an analysis of the complex-weighted \#CSPs.
 Do we still have a classification theorem similar to the theorem of Dyer \etal or something quite different?
-In this paper, we answer this question under a reasonable assumption that all unary (\ie arity $1$) constraints are freely available to use.
-Meanwhile, let the notation $\sharpcspstar(\FF)$ denote the complex-weighted counting problem $\sharpcsp(\FF)$ that satisfies this extra assumption.
-A free use of unary constraints appeared in the past literature for Holant problems \cite{CLX09x,CLX@}.
-Even in case of bounded-degree Boolean \#CSPs, Dyer \etalc~\cite{DGJR09} assumed free unary Boolean-valued constraints.
-Although it is reasonable, this extra assumption makes the approximation complexity of $\sharpcspstar(\FF)$ look quite different from the approximation complexity of $\sharpcsp(\FF)$, except for the case of Boolean-valued constraints.
-If we restrict our interest on Boolean constraints, then the only nontrivial unary constraints are $\Delta_{0}$ and $\Delta_{1}$ (which are called ``constant constraints'' and will be explained in Section \ref{sec:basic-definition}) and thus, as shown in \cite{DGJ10}, we can completely eliminate them from the definition of $\sharpcspstar(\FF)$ using polynomial-time randomized approximation algorithms.
-The elimination of those constant constraints is also possible in our general setting of complex-weighted \#CSPs when all values are limited to algebraic complex numbers.
+In this paper, we will answer this question under a reasonable assumption that all unary (\ie arity $1$) constraints are freely available to use.
+Meanwhile, let the notation $\sharpcspstar(\FF)$ denote the complex-weighted counting problem $\sharpcsp(\FF\cup\UU)$, in which $\UU$ expresses the set of all complex-valued unary constraints.
+A free use of such unary constraints appeared in the past literature for, \eg CSPs \cite{DF03}, degree-bounded \#CSPs \cite{DGJR09}, and Holant problems \cite{CLX09x,CLX@}.
+Although it is reasonable, this extra assumption draws a clear distinction between the approximation complexity of $\sharpcspstar(\FF)$ and that of $\sharpcsp(\FF)$, except for the case of Boolean constraints.
+If we restrict our interest on Boolean constraints, then the only nontrivial unary constraints are $\Delta_{0}$ and $\Delta_{1}$ (which are called ``constant constraints'' and will be explained in Section \ref{sec:constraint}) and thus, as shown in \cite{DGJ10}, we can completely eliminate them from the definition of $\sharpcspstar(\FF)$ using polynomial-time randomized approximation algorithms.
+The elimination of those constant constraints is also possible in our general setting of complex-weighted \#CSPs when the values of all constraints are limited to algebraic complex numbers.